 Incontinence is the term that refers to problems caused by losing bladder control or having urine leaks.
 Even if you don’t experience severe accidents but only small urine leaks occasionally, it may discourage you from going in public.
 Many people feel so embarrassed about their incontinence problems, they don’t even visit a doctor for treatment.
-This can prevent them from finding out about the incontinence treatments they may benefit from.
+This can prevent them from finding out about the incontinence treatment they may benefit from.

-To help our readers in learning about their options, and reducing urinary accidents, we gathered some information about the common incontinence treatment methods.
+To help our readers in learning about their options, and reduce urinary accidents, we gathered some information about the common incontinence treatment methods.
 By using the practices we will mention, you can lower your risk of having incontinence accidents.
 Or, maybe you can consider the medical incontinence treatments we will list.
 Let’s see what are your options.

 Practical Incontinence Treatment

 While there are some medicinal or surgical methods that can be used for incontinence treatment, you can also use some methods that do not involve any medicines or operations.
 As the most common incontinence problems are caused by weakened bladder muscles, you can try to make your bladder stronger.

 One of the first things you can do for incontinence treatment is to schedule your bathroom visits.
 If you use your bathroom anytime you feel a need, your bladder muscles do not feel the need to get stronger.
 But if you push your bladder to hold the urine in for certain windows, the muscles can get stronger.
 For example, you can set yourself intervals to use the bathroom, like once in 2 hours or more.
 This can make it easier to hold to your pee for you.
 Stronger bladder muscles can prevent leaks and accidents.